-2. Test all aspects of the user experience.
+2. Test all aspects of the UX.

-Our solutions test functionality, performance, and usability — all critical product attributes associated with the user experience.
+Our solutions test functionality, performance, and usability — all critical product attributes associated with the UX.
 And by testing that experience through the eyes of the user, you have a much simpler, more intuitive way to test.
 Which means that even non-technical people — from manual testers to business analysts to product and user experts — can be effective testers.

 Rather than reporting quality status purely in terms of metrics pass rate and defect density, our solutions reveal specifics on application quality in user terms.
 For example, shipping now will likely result in a 4 out of 5 app rating, users will see a 20-percent reduction in app freezes, page load times will move from 3 seconds to 2.4 seconds, and consumer conversion will increase by 15 percent.
 This data approach enables cross-functional collaboration and bridges the gap between product owners and QA.

 5. Take a coherent approach to monitoring and testing.

 Monitoring UX in production is especially important in a modern DevOps environment where products quickly move between the lab and production, and back again.
 Think about it this way: your traditional monitoring approach says that your app’s response time is two seconds but your users say it’s eight seconds.
 By emulating real network conditions, you can get a true, end-to-end view of performance in production.